jcawley5/architecture-center/docs/ref-arch/RA0004/2-azure-data-integration/readme.md

 ![drawio](drawio/azure-data-integration.drawio)

-## 1. Integration with Azure Data Explorer
+## 1. Integration with Fabric Synapse Real-Time Analytics

 **Mode(s) of Integration:** Federating data live into SAP Datasphere.

-Azure Data Explorer is a fully managed data analytics service on the Azure platform designed for real-time analysis of large volumes of data streaming from applications, websites, IoT devices, and more.
+Fabric Synapse Real-Time Analytics is a fully managed, cloud-scale data analytics solution built on the [Kusto](https://learn.microsoft.com/en-us/kusto/query/?view=microsoft-fabric) engine with Azure Synapse.
+It is designed for real-time analysis of large volumes of data streaming from applications, websites, IoT devices, and more.
 It provides a powerful query engine and a highly optimized data storage architecture, making it ideal for interactive analytics and complex data exploration.
+Synapse Real-time Analytics fully encompasses capabilities of the legacy Azure Data Explorer in Microsoft Fabric unified platform.

-### Federating Data from Azure Data Explorer into SAP Datasphere
+### Federating Data from Fabric Synapse Real-Time Analytics into SAP Datasphere

-Data from Azure Data Explorer can be **federated** live into SAP Datasphere remote models using SAP Datasphere's data federation architecture.
+Data from Fabric Synapse Real Time Analytics can be **federated** live into SAP Datasphere remote models using SAP Datasphere's data federation architecture.
 This approach allows for real-time access to data without the need for physical data movement, ensuring that the most current data is available for analysis.

 #### Technical Details and Examples

 1. **Setting Up the Connection:**
-    - **Prerequisites:** Ensure that you have the necessary permissions and credentials to access both Azure Data Explorer and SAP Datasphere.
+    - **Prerequisites:** Ensure you have a Synapse workspace with Real-Time Analytics enabled, necessary credentials with proper access to the Synapse workspace, and SAP Datasphere access with privileges to create remote connections and models.
-    - **Connection Configuration:** Use the SAP Datasphere connection management interface to configure a new connection to Azure Data Explorer.
-Provide the required connection details such as the cluster URL, database name, and authentication credentials.
+    - **Connection Configuration:** Use the SAP Datasphere connection management interface to configure a new connection to Fabric Synapse Real-Time Analytics.
+Provide the required connection details such as the endpoint URL, database name, and authentication credentials.

 2. **Creating Remote Tables:**
-    - **Remote Table Definition:** Define remote tables in SAP Datasphere that map to the tables or queries in Azure Data Explorer.
+    - **Remote Table Definition:** Define remote tables in SAP Datasphere that map to the tables or queries in Fabric Synapse Real-Time Analytics.
 This can be done using the remote table creation wizard in SAP Datasphere.
+These remote tables point to Kusto tables or KQL (Kusto Query Language) queries in Synapse Real-Time Analytics.
     - **Example Query:**
-      ```sql
+      ```kusto
       .create table MyTable (Timestamp: datetime, DeviceId: string, Temperature: real)
       ```
-    - **Federation Query:** Use SAP Datasphere to create a remote table that references the above table in Azure Data Explorer.
+    - **Federation Query:** Use SAP Datasphere to create a remote table that references the above table in Fabric Synapse Real-Time Analytics.

 3. **Data Augmentation:**
-    - **Combining Data:** Augment the federated data from Azure Data Explorer with SAP business data.
-For example, you can join sales data from SAP S/4HANA with IoT sensor data from Azure Data Explorer to analyze the impact of environmental conditions on product sales.
+    - **Combining Data:** Augment the federated data from Fabric Synapse Real-Time Analytics with SAP business data.
+For example, you can join sales data from SAP S/4HANA with IoT sensor data from Fabric Synapse Real-Time Analytics to analyze the impact of environmental conditions on product sales.
     - **Example Join Query:**
       ```sql
       SELECT